AlexPanayotov/NLP-Summer-Project/README.md

 # NLP-Summer-Project
-Training a norwegian nlp model for named entity recognition
+Training a norwegian nlp model for named entity recognition.